-Environmental Humanities is an international, open-access journal that aims to invigorate current interdisciplinary research on the environment.
-In response to a growing interest around the world in the many questions that arise in this era of rapid environmental and social change, the journal publishes outstanding scholarship that draws humanities disciplines into conversation with each other, and with the natural and social sciences.
+Environmental Humanities is the leading international journal that aims to invigorate current interdisciplinary research on the environment from a humanities disciplinary perspective.
+In response to a growing interest around the world in the many questions that arise in this era of rapid environmental and social change, the journal publishes outstanding scholarship that draws humanities disciplines into conversation with each other, as well as with the natural and social sciences.

 Environmental Humanities is published by Duke University Press in Open Access, which means that it is free for all to read.

 Please visit our journal website for all journal content, information on the journal, and submission guidelines.

 The journal is currently looking to take on new Associate Editors to join the existing Editorial Team in January 2024.